 While it’s true that Maine only has one congressionally designated national park, the state is home to six National Park Service sites (technically fewer but we’ll get into that later) as well as countless state parks and outdoor destinations.

 So while the state may not be Utah in terms of it’s quantity of national parks, forests, and other federally managed and protected public lands, Maine is still a uniquely beautiful and worthy outdoor destination state.

 So read on and let’s dig into Maine’s National Park Service Sites!

-Why Listen to Me About Maine National Parks?
+Why Listen to Us About Maine National Parks?